ZMBproton/aseprite_mac_script/README.md

 # aseprite_mac_script
 Script to make compiling aseprite on mac easier for anyone in a hurry. :)

+# Instructions
+1. Install the aseprite.sh file and make sure it is in your downloads folder.
+2. Open the "Terminal" app.
+(CMD+space then type "Terminal" if you don't know where to find it)
-# Copy paste this
+3. Copy and paste these three commands in order
+- `cd Downloads`
-`chmod +x ./aseprite.sh`
+- `chmod +x ./aseprite.sh`
+- `./aseprite.sh`
+4. Please wait, this will take some time. :D

-# Dependencies and tools to be installed for compiling:
+# Dependencies and tools installed in the process:
-- homebrew
+- homebrew (cli package manager for macOS)
-- cmake
+- cmake (build tool)
-- ninja
+- ninja (another build tool)
-- skia
+- skia (library that asperite uses)
-- macOS SDK
+- macOS SDK (used by cmake)
-- xcode
+- xcode command line tools (used by cmake)